obaidcuet/RepData_PeerAssessment1/PA1_template.md

 ## 5. Are there differences in activity patterns between weekdays and weekends?

-5.1 Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day
+5.1 Create a new factor variable in the dataset with two levels *weekday* and *weekend* indicating whether a given date is a weekday or weekend day
-`

 - Identify weekday & weekends

 ```r